Imagine that you’re 7 years old and you’ve just been asked by your teacher to make a diorama of a Native American village.

 “That kind of participation is a very positive thing.
 It encourages the kids and opens up an understanding and capabilities for them to express themselves more.”

 Recent studies conducted at the University of Illinois at Urbana-Champaign suggest that parents can best support their children’s learning by refraining from becoming too involved.
 The optimal approach is to encourage children to do their own work.
-As tempting as it may be to rush in and get the job taken care of, or to help a child to be a classroom star, the long term effect of such actions is to cause children to disengage from the learning process.
+As tempting as it may be to rush in and get the job taken care of, or as much fun as the science project may be when you’re an adult, or as desirable as it is to help a child to be a classroom star, the long term effect of such actions is to cause children to disengage from the learning process.

-- You can help define ideas for a project, but let your child make most of the decisions.
+- You can help define ideas for a science project or other types of projects, but let your child make most of the decisions.

 - Purchase necessary supplies for the project, but don’t spend large amounts of money.
 Help your child brainstorm less expensive ways to make parts of the project if his plans are bigger than your budget.